hlascelles/samudra/_posts/explore/2020-10-05-incineration.md

 Since incineration doesn't involve storing waste for long time, environmental risks associated with storms, [floods][23] and unintended fires are significantly lower.
 Similarly to recycling and landfilling, incineration can be very environmentally damaging if done as cheaply as possible.
 Preventing environmental damage requires ongoing financial commitment.
-This commitment stops when the incinerator stops operating, unlike landfills that require costly monitoring for several decates after closing.
 Environmental impact of incineration can be limited with regulations covering environmental assessments, bottom and fly ash disposal, emission standards for flue gas, and polluted water filtration requirements.
 In countries that lack the capacity to enforce environmental laws, these kind of regulations have minimal effect.
 Early incinerators that were inefficient and produced a lot of pollution resulted in negative public perception, that is now slowly changing.